Lasha-Nikolaishvili/figures-calculation-program/README.md

 # Figures Calculation Program

-The Figures Calculation Program is a Python application designed to demonstrate the performance impact of different concurrency strategies (regular, threading, multiprocessing, and mixed) on calculating areas of geometric figures.
+The Figures Calculation Program is a Python application designed to demonstrate the performance impact of different concurrency strategies (regular, threading, multiprocessing, and mixed) on calculating areas of geometric figures **(you can find the results of the trials at the end of the README)**.
 The program defines three types of figures: Trapezoid, Rectangle, and Square, each inheriting from the previous one, showcasing method overriding and inheritance in object-oriented programming.

 ## Features